Internet in Belgium: Status

+Broadband

+Fixed broadband

+According to the European Commission's Digital Decade Country Report 2023, Belgium's progress in fixed broadband infrastructure varies compared to the EU average.
+In 2022, fixed broadband uptake (at least 100 Mbps) in Belgium reached 67%, surpassing the EU average of 55%.
+The coverage of very high-capacity networks (VHCN) in Belgium stood at 78%, slightly higher than the EU average of 73%.
+However, fiber-to-the-premises (FTTP) coverage, which increased from 7% in 2020 to 17% in 2022, remains notably lower than the EU average of 56%.

+Mobile broadband

+In Belgium, advancements in mobile broadband infrastructure have been notable, characterized by a rise in adoption rates from 84% in 2018 to 90% in 2021, slightly surpassing the EU average of 87% in the same year.
+Despite progress, Belgium's 5G coverage expanded from 4% in 2020 to 30% in 2022, remaining notably below the EU average of 81%.
+However, Belgium's allocation of 5G spectrum reached 66% in 2023, aligning closely with the EU average of 68%.

+Digital public services

+In 2022, Belgium made advancements in digital public services, exceeding the EU average in key metrics.
+Notably, 88% of citizens are utilizing e-government services, higher than the EU average of 74%.
+Additionally, Belgium's adoption rate of e-health records stands at 85%, which is above the EU average of 72%.
+In terms of specific scores, Belgium achieved 81 out of 100 for digital public services for citizens and 88 out of 100 for businesses, both higher than the respective EU averages of 77 and 84 out of 100.
+Investments totaling EUR 586 million have been allocated to digitizing public administration, including the justice system.

 Cable

 Belgium also has cable networks.
 The biggest one, taken over by Telenet in 1997, covers almost all of Flanders.
 Speeds vary from 100 Mbit/s to 1 Gbit/s down.

 As of June 2020, 93% of Telenet's nodes support Gigabit speeds.
 If Gigabit speeds are not available on a customer's node, the second fastest speed Telenet offers for residential plans, is 400 Mbit/s.

 Even with Gigabit download speeds, upload speeds are limited to 'only' 40 Mbit/s for residential plans.
-It is believed Telenet will not increase their upload speed, because DSL can not exceed 40 Mbit/s upload due to hardware restrictions, until Proximus rolls out supervectoring.
+It is believed Telenet will not increase their upload speed because DSL can not exceed 40 Mbit/s upload due to hardware restrictions Mbit/s upload due to hardware restrictions, until Proximus rolls out supervectoring.

 This means that for most households, 40 Mbit/s upload is the maximum they can get.

 Only providers using fiber and LTE networks offer faster uploads, but home internet over LTE is nowhere near as popular (yet), and FttH networks are still pretty new in Belgium and not widely available.

 As of 2020, Telenet and VOO are the only owners of coaxial networks (originally built for transferring radio and TV signals).

 Other providers use their infrastructure as well.